Lina-Liuna/core-python/README.md

 2. Use namedtuple for lightweight, immutable data containers before you need to flexibility of a full class.
 3. Move you bookkeeping code to using multiple classes when you internal state dictionaries get complicated.

+#### item 38: Accept functions instead of classes for simple interfaces.
+ALl the defaultdict requires a function for the default value hook, choose wisely.

+##### Things-to-Remember:
+ 1. Instead of defining and instantiating classes, you can often simply use functions for simple interfaces between components in Python.

+ 2. Reference to functions and mothods in Python are first class, meaning they can be used in expressions.

+ 3. The __call__ special method enables instances of a class to be called like plain Python functions.

+ 4. When you need a function to maintain state, consider defining a class that provide the __call__ method instead of defining a stateful closure.

 ### 2. The Python Standard Library